serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 The `ApiGateway::Deployment` resource has a random string in its name so that deployments are re-triggered on AWS end.

-This makes it hard to create resources which are dependent on it.
+This makes it hard to create other CloudFormation resources which dependend on it.

 ### Skip resource if already exists

 [Issue #3183](https://github.com/serverless/serverless/issues/3183)

 It would be nice to skip resource delpoyments if the corresponding resource already exists (e.g. when using DynamoDB tables).
-Could you imagine a reliable way which will detect which resources deployments could be skipped?
+Could you think of a reliable, production ready way which will detect which resources deployments could be skipped?

 ### Global arn parser with intrinsic functions (Ref, Fn::GetAtt, Fn::ImportValue, ...) support